-As the disease progresses, destruction of upper end of the humerus and glenoid occur.
+As the disease progresses, destruction of the upper end of the humerus and glenoid occur.
 Eventually shoulder joint undergoes fibrous ankylosis.

 Three types of tuberculosis of shoulder are known

 Other form presents with swelling and cold abscess.
-There may be sinus formation or cold abscess along the deltoid region, along the biceps tendon, or in the supraspinous fossa.
+There may be sinus formation or cold abscess along the deltoid region, along with the biceps tendon, or in the supraspinous fossa.
 It is also called caries exudata.